 Johns Hopkins University

 Our world is changing all the time.
-Some change is fast, some change is slow, and all change looks different across the world.
+Some change is fast, some change is slow, and change looks different to different people.
 Wielded appropriately, this change can be an awesome tool for learning more about our environment and our health.

 This framework describes how regulations impact emissions, air quality, personal dose/exposure, and ultimately public health.
 Though we can make measurements at each of these links, the relationships that are most informative for policymakers (blue portions of the arrows) are clouded by other factors (red portions).

-I’m building a multi-disciplinary team that will advance research along the Air Pollution Accountability Chain.
-We’ll develop models and devise new analytical techniques to create evidence for continued improvements in envornmental policy at scales local to global.
+I’m building a multi-disciplinary team that will advance research across the Air Pollution Accountability Chain.
+We’ll develop models and devise new techniques to create evidence for continued improvements in environmental policy at scales local to global.
 If you’re a prospective graduate student with strong analytical skills, please review my ongoing projects and recent papers and reach out.